Paul Hinman: Political career

 Hinman worked for the Reform Party of Canada in policy and election committees.
 He later worked for the Conservative Party of Canada.
 He served as a board member for the federal Conservative Party of Canada in the electoral district of Lethbridge.

 In provincial politics, he was the southern regional director for the Alberta First Party.
 Hinman served as vice-president of policy for the Alberta Alliance Party from its founding convention on February 14, 2002, until he was named deputy leader on January 8, 2005.

 Alberta Alliance Party

 MLA of Cardston-Taber-Warner

 As a candidate for the Alberta Alliance Party, Hinman was elected to his first term as the Member of the Legislative Assembly (MLA) representing the constituency of Cardston-Taber-Warner in the 2004 provincial election on November 22, 2004.
 He defeated incumbent Broyce Jacobs the Progressive Conservatives candidate by 129 votes.
 Hinman was the only Alberta Alliance Party candidate elected in 2004.
-He was defeated in the 2008 provincial election by 39 votes after three recounts.